xwmx/nb/README.md

 `nb` embeds the page content in the bookmark, making it available for full text search with [`nb search`](#search).
-When [Pandoc](https://pandoc.org/) is installed, the HTML page content will be converted to Markdown.
+When [Pandoc](https://pandoc.org/) is installed, the HTML page content is converted to Markdown.
 When [readability-cli](https://gitlab.com/gardenappl/readability-cli) is installed, markup is cleaned up to focus on content.